-City Attorney Ramos: I don't know the answer, but I can find out.
+City Attorney Ramos: I don't know the answer but I can find out.

-Vice Mayor Keon: But, it's only those 80 and it could be that some of them have moved, some of them have passed away, some of them are no longer there, you don't go to anyone else other than the 80 that were the signatories on the covenant at that given time.
+Vice Mayor Keon: But it's only those 80 and it could be that some of them have moved, some of them have passed away, some of them are no longer there, you don't go to anyone else other than the 80 that were the signatories on the covenant at that given time.

-Mr. Roberts: I think it might pertain to the properties, so if a person was there and they are no longer there, I think it would probably require them to have, and I'm not sure Miriam, it will require that property to actually have a signature.
+Mr. Roberts: I think it might pertain to the properties, so if a person was there and they are no longer there, I think it would probably them, and I'm not sure Miriam, it will require that property to actually have a signature.

-Mayor Valdes-Fauli: I have a problem; I have to leave in about five minutes.
-If we can't take it, can we postpone it to the next...is it going to be a long discussion?
+Mayor Valdes-Fauli: I have to leave in about five minutes.
+Can we postpone it to the next...is it going to be a long discussion?